The unpardonable sin

 “The unpardonable sin,” as it has become known, is given to us by Jesus in Matthew 12:22-32, Mark 3:22-30, and Luke 11:14-23 and 12:10.
 The unpardonable sin is believed by some (e.g. Mr. Lockyer) to be a “persistent and continuous resistance,” a “constant and deliberate rejection of the Christ whom the Spirit presents.”
 Which leads to eternal damnation.
 Hence, the “unpardonable” connection.
 In other words. . .
 There will be no turning back when you’re in hell.
 Pardons will not be handed out there.

 Given this understanding, it makes sense to say the unpardonable sin “is not a specific sin.”
 And that, naturally, “Those who reject forgiveness cannot be forgiven.
 If a person rejects the principle of faith. . .even God can do no more for that soul.
 God supplies food, but we must eat it.
 If we refuse to eat, we die of starvation.
 The same principle operates in the spiritual realm.
 God offers pardon, but if it is despised, then the sinner remains unpardoned.”

-Paddle hard!
+Paddle on!
 If you like.
-Paddle all you want.
+Paddle all you want!
 (A little humor.)

 Paddles abound on this river.

 1. This sin is a specific sin.
 Mark tells us Jesus said what He said about the blasphemy of the Spirit (the unpardonable sin) “because they were saying He has an unclean Spirit” (Mark 3:32).
 They were attributing the work of Jesus, through the Holy Spirit, to the power of the devil (Luke 11:18).
 Let’s be realistic.
 Do unbelievers normally think they are resisting the devil when they refuse to believe in Jesus?